sitegear/Sitegear/README.md

 ========

 Sitegear is an extensible, configurable and modular website management application.
 It is aimed primarily at websites based on owner-driven driven content.
-For larger and more dynamic, user-driven websites, please consider an MVC framework such as Symfony2.
+One of the primary driving goals is to reduce development time for these types of websites specifically.
+For more dynamic, user-driven websites, please consider an MVC framework.

 Modules
 -------